SAP-archive/teched2020-INT166/exercises/ex2/README.md

 10. You should receive a response like the following with status `SUCCESS`.
 If it's still `PENDING` try again in some time.
    <br>![](/exercises/ex2/images/02_06_10.png)

-Now that you have uploaded the supplier data, we can use the service to find `id` of the Supplier that matches the extracted sender information for invoices.
+Now that you have uploaded the supplier data, we can use the service to find `id` of the Supplier that matches the extracted Supplier information for invoices.

 ## Exercise 2.7 - Upload Document through Rest API to enrich the Extraction results with Supplier Data